ty-hayes-82/simulation/scripts/optimization/STAFFING_POLICY_OPTIMIZATION.md

 - Use smaller `--runner-range` during exploration to save time.
 - To test a subset of policies in `optimize_staffing_policy.py`, use `--variants none front_mid_back`.
 - You can run multiple commands in parallel to fill out the grid faster if your machine allows it.

+---

+### Performance tuning

+- **Parallelism**: Both wrappers now support `--concurrency` to run multiple simulations concurrently (default scales with CPU, capped at 4).
+Increase if your machine and I/O can handle it.
+- **High-confidence reruns**: Borderline results auto-confirm with additional runs; control with `--confirm-runs-per`, `--borderline-margin`, `--no-auto-confirm`.
+- **Disable heavy exports**: Optimization runs disable GeoJSON export by default via `--no-export-geojson`, and the runner lazily imports GeoPandas only when exporting.
+- **Minimal outputs**: The wrappers set `--minimal-outputs` and `--coordinates-only-for-first-run` to reduce disk I/O.